Stop losing track midway through your swim workouts with the best lap counters for swimming.

 SportCount 200 Swim Lap Counter & Timer

-The last lap counter does an effective job at counting laps, and that is great if that’s all you are after.
-The SportCount 200 Lap Counter & Timer takes the same lap-counting skillz of its little brother and adds a line-up of timing features.
+The SportCount 200 Lap Counter & Timer takes the same lap-counting skillz of other SportCount devices–the next device is a strictly lap-counter for swimmers–and adds a line-up of timing features.

 Besides showing how many laps you did, you can time the duration of your overall swim, fastest split, slowest split (booo), the average pace you held over the course of your swim, and it has enough on-board memory to hold onto up to 200 splits or lap times.